Comic Relief: 2024 event

 The 2024 event was held on 15 March 2024.
 This was the last telethon for Lenny Henry, the fundraiser's founder after 39 years of being the presenter of the telethon.
 As part of the tributes to Henry, co-host David Tennant, who also hosted the previous year's telethon, thanked Henry for "an amazing tour of duty".
 The event raised £38 million from donations.

 2025 event

 The 2025 event was held on 21 March 2025.
-It was the first event since Henry’s departure in 2024.
+It was the first event since Henry's departure in 2024.
 Davina McCall, AJ Odudu, and Joel Dommett returned to present after hosting last year, Alesha Dixon also returned 3 years after her previous appearance in 2022, and Jonathan Ross returned after previously hosting in 2017.
 Alongside them, Alison Hammond, Tom Allen, and Rylan Clark hosted for the very first time.

 As part of Comic Reliefs 40th anniversary, 40 Years of Funny was broadcast.
 Emma Willis and Asim Chaudhry presented a special programme celebrating the show’s 40 year anniversary.

-As of 22 March 2025, £34,022,590 has been raised.
+As of 22 March 2025, £34,022,590 had been raised.

+2026 event

+The 2026 event was held on 20 March 2026.
+Davina McCall hosted again, this time alongside Katherine Ryan, Nick Mohammed, Joel Dommett and Catherine Tate, and the show featured guests including Ayame, Sarel, Specs Gonzalez, Victor Kunda, Alison Hammond, Dermot O'Leary, Iain Stirling, Vicky Pattison, Alison Steadman, Amanda Holden, Amanda Barrie, Amanda Collier and Greg James.

+As of 20 March 2026, £30,004,040 had been raised.